Meet the Staff

 In her role as Imara’s charity administrator, Vimbai is part of the business support team.
 She is a friendly port of call for our service users and external partners and provides resourceful support to our team of staff, volunteers and interns.

 Helen joined Imara in June 2020.
-She has been working in Accounting and Finance for over 10 years in a variety of roles.
+She has been working in Accounting and Finance since 2005 in a variety of roles.
 Initially working in the corporate world, Helen made a move towards working in the charity sector in 2014.

-Over the last couple of years, as a Freelancer, Helen has had the pleasure of working with a number of local charities.
-She is now looking forward to developing the Bookkeeper role and supporting the team at Imara.
+She is looking forward to developing the Bookkeeper and Fundraiser roles and supporting the team at Imara.

 Michael became involved with Imara back in 2016 when he did his first fundraising walk for the charity.
 He started volunteering for the organisation when Imara moved into the current premises.